 Just look at my little lady!
-She is a very organized three year old so these put a giant smile on her face.
+She's a very organized three year old so these toy storage bags put a giant smile on her face.
 (I have no idea where she gets the "everything in it's place" thing… who ME?)
-Anyway, she is already in love with getting these bags out, playing, and then putting them back!
+Anyway, she's already in love with getting these bags out, playing, and then putting them back!

 How to Make a Fabric Peek-a-Boo Bag

-(These instructions are for a bag that is 14 inches wide and 15 inches tall.)
+Instructions are for a bag that is 14 inches wide and 15 inches tall.

-Step 2: Fold the bottom edge of the front top piece under 1/2 an inch and iron to keep flat.
+Fold the bottom edge of the front top piece under ½ an inch and iron to keep flat.
 Do the same to the top edge of the front bottom piece.

-Step 5: On both the back and front top pieces (that you folded down 1 inch,) find the exact middle and mark it.
+On both the back and front top pieces (that you folded down 1 inch) find the exact middle and mark it.

-Step 6: Measure 1 1/4 inches from that mark in each direction so that you have a 2 1/2 inch line along the ironed edge.
+Measure 1 ¼ inches from that mark in each direction so that you have a 2 ½ inch line along the ironed edge.

-Step 7: Using your scissors cut a tiny hole at one end of your line big enough for your scissors to get into and then cut a clean line down your mark (2 1/2 inches long.)
+Using your scissors cut a tiny hole at one end of your line big enough for your scissors to get into and then cut a clean line down your mark (2 ½ inches long).